vrozen/MM-Lib/README.md

 **Note:** We plan to make the sources of AdapTower available here.

 ## Modeling MM
 For modeling MM knowledge about the language is required.
-We provide links to selected publications about the Machinations language.
-Machinations were originally only intended for game design [1] and have evolved into Micro-Machinations [3,4], which are also intended for software development.
-Please note that the Flash based Machinations tool [2] relates to the prior work.
+Machinations were originally only intended for game design [\[1\]](#Dormans2012a) and have evolved into Micro-Machinations [\[3](#Klint2013),[4\]](#Rozen2014), which are also intended for software development.
+Please note that the Flash based Machinations tool [\[2\]](#Dormans2012b) relates to the prior work.
 Since we currently lack a graphical MM editor, writing MM on a whiteboard and then translating manually to textual MM is advised.
 For now, we provide a [grammar of MM](https://github.com/vrozen/MM-Lib/tree/master/mm/doc/ide), which provides syntax highlighting in [Rascal](http://www.rascal-mpl.org), a meta-programming language and language workbench based on Eclipse.
 A more comprehensive IDE called Micro-Machinations Analysis in Rascal (MM AiR) will be made available here later.

 Below is the Machinations logo, textual MM in a Rascal IDE that encode the logo diagram and a table showing resource amounts progressing over time.